chrismcband/tweet-search/README.md

 Run the live-reload server with `npm start` this will open your default browser at http://localhost:3000

-Create a new app on https://dev.twitter.com/ and record the consumer key and secret in a `config.json` file somewhere.
+Create a new app on https://apps.twitter.com/ and record the consumer key and secret in a `config.json` file somewhere.
+Your app can leave the callback, privacy policy and terms of service urls blank.
+For website put anything in there, we're not allowing other users to log in to twitter, which is why these are not needed.
+We're only interested in getting a command line twitter proxy to fetch tweets using your own account.
+Twitter requires signed oauth API requests, to avoid us having to do this in our frontend code, we're using a twitter proxy to simply our requests.

-This file should containing at least the following keys:
+The `config.json` file you create should containing at least the following keys:

 ```
 {